brandur/sorg/content/nanoglyphs-drafts/023-enhancement.md

 p y  #=> "World"
 ```

-As outlined in the snippet, downward assignment augments the typical "leftward" assignment found in most programming languages (`x = "Hello"`) by allowing syntax to send a value to set on a variable _downwards_.
-In this sample, we set `Hello` to `x` and `World` to `y`.
+As outlined in the snippet, downward assignment augments the typical "leftward" assignment found in most programming languages (`x = "Hello";`) by allowing syntax to send a value to set on a variable _downwards_.
+In this sample, we set `"Hello"` to `x` and `"World"` to `y`.

-The prank was dressed up as a [formal feature proposal](https://bugs.ruby-lang.org/issues/17768) on the Ruby bug tracker, and triggered such a visceral, emotional reaction in me that it had me ensnared for the full ~45 seconds it took to read it through.
+The prank was dressed up as a [formal feature proposal](https://bugs.ruby-lang.org/issues/17768) on the Ruby bug tracker, and triggered such a visceral reaction in me that it had me ensnared for the full minute it took to read through.

 The reason downward assignment works so well is that even though it's completely ridiculous, when it comes to Ruby in particular, it's a plausible addition.
 Ruby's long practiced a mantra of one-upmanship over Python's "batteries included" to make it something more akin to "_everything_ included."
 New versions come with a host of improvements, which is great, but also ship with many additions with more dubious usefulness, seemingly present as change for change's sake.